stevenvelozo/pict/docs/design_philosophy/model_view_controller_ohmy.md

 Because of the ubiquitous leveraging of templates and a consistent address space for the model, often times behavior management happens within the templates themselves.

-It's possible to make a view work really fast and slowly refactor out complexity if necessary without rewriting the whole application.
+It's possible to make a do what you want work with quick and dirty code, all in one place, and slowly refactor out complexity if necessary without rewriting the whole application.
 This is by design!